foobarbam/steele-horse/hugo/content/about/index.md

 * Containerization of applications with [Docker](https://docker.io) or [Podman](https://podman.io);
 * Custom programming and data analysis algorithms;
 * Technology training and tutoring.

+We are available for any remote work and local work surrounding Wichita KS.

 ### ***Ready to transform your business?
 [Contact us](mailto:jeremy.chalfant@protonmail.com) today for a consultation.***